 Ethnology & History

-The Ethnology Collection includes over 13,000 objects made and used by Alaska Natives (Inupiaq and Yup’ik Eskimos, northwest coast and Athabascan Indians, and Aleuts) from the 1800's to the present.
-The collections hold artifacts from nearly every one of the 229 Federally Recognized Tribes (Alaska Native villages), and from all of the cultures represented by the 20 distinct Native languages in Alaska.
-In addition, objects from Siberia, Canada, and Greenland serve as comparative examples of other circumpolar people.
-Exceptional collections include basketry, clothing, household items, dolls, and subsistence tools.
+The Ethnology & History collection, which includes over 18,000 objects, is an official statewide repository for Alaska’s cultural collections.
+As such, the department seeks to develop a comprehensive collection of material culture from the state’s nine Native cultures (Iñupiaq, Siberian Yupik, Central Yup’ik, Dene/Athabascan, Tlingit, Haida, Tsimshian, Unangax/Aleut and Alutiiq/Sugpiaq) in order to serve a wide and expanding range of audiences.
+We hold items from nearly every one of the 229 Federally Recognized Tribes (Alaska Native villages), and from all of the cultures represented by the 20 distinct Native languages in Alaska.
+In addition, objects from Siberia, Canada, and Greenland serve as comparative examples of other circumpolar peoples.

-The collections are available to researchers upon appointment and for loan to other institutions.
+The collections are available to all for examination and for loan to other institutions and communities.

 Senior Collections Manager: Angela J. Linn, Ph.D.